» Transfer Appeal Form (pdf)

 The Required Common Core consists of 4 courses /12-15 credits for students in AA, AS and bachelor's degree programs:

 To reach the required total of 6 courses in the flexible common core, students in AA, AS and bachelor's degree programs must complete at least one course in each of the five Flexible Core areas and an additional sixth course in one of them.
 Students can complete no more than two courses from any one area.
 For courses satisfying each of the five categories below click on the name of the area:

 Please note that many City Tech specialized programs require somewhat different courses than those described above.
-Please click here to see the most current requirements for your degree program.
+Please check the catalog that was in effect the semester you enrolled for your specific degree requirements.
+Click here for links to all recent catalogs.

 An important aspect of the Pathways Initiative is to facilitate transfer among the institutions of CUNY.
 Here are the transfer guidelines established by the Pathways Initiative.